assansanogo/VADE/README.md

   - whose encodings distribution *is regularized during the training* (in order to ensure that its latent space follows a given distribution.)
   - uses *the variational inference method* (approximation of the theoretical loss by the NELBO/ELBO)

-  As such, this process allows us to generate some new data.
+  As such - when trained - this process to randomly sample latent representation to generate some new data.

 ## II.
 Variational models:
  ### 1. VAE (Variational auto encoder).
 [VAE.ipynb](./notebooks/VAE.ipynb)